 access-list 101 permit ip any any

-There are other techniques that can be used to help alleviate the problem of ICMP being completely blocked.
+There are other techniques that can be used in order to help alleviate the problem of ICMP being completely blocked.

 Clear the DF bit on the router and allow fragmentation anyway (This might not be a good idea, though.
 See Issues with IP Fragmentation for more information).